-3. The Referral Process
+3. The referral process

-A referral will not continue through the VTR process if:
+A referral will not continue through the Prevent process if:

-- it is malicious or misquided; - the person's engagement with the process would compromise or interfere with ongoing investigations into illegal activity; - it is clear the person is not vulnerable to violent extremism.
+- It is malicious or misguided; - The person's engagement with the process would compromise or interfere with ongoing investigations into illegal activity; - It is clear the person is not susceptible to violent extremism; - Remember you do not need the persons consent to make the initial Prevent referral, although cogent is an issue looked at in detail during the Channel support process.